The Research Centre for Clinical Kinesiology

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-Our state-of-the-art equipment enables elaborate biomechanical and observational analysis of movement in a number of ways.
+Predominantly used for clinical rehabilitative research, our state-of-the-art equipment enables elaborate biomechanical and observational analysis of movement in a number of ways:

 Our equipment includes:

 - Kistler force platforms to measure ground reaction

 - Emed Pedography platform and the Pedar X insoles

 - KinCom isokinetic dynamometer for analysing muscle performance

 - Silicon CoachTM and MATLAB© for video analysis of biomechanical activity

 - Artinis Near Infra-red Spectroscopy (NIRS) to assess the oxygenation status and haemodynamics of muscle

 - Diasus® Ultrasound for imaging the musculo-skeletal anatomy

 - Neurothesiometer to assess and determine sensation of the skin